-Keep in mind that this applies not just to O365 mailboxes and other email-related items, but also to files stored in OneDrive and SharePoint – core repositories that hold precious company data.
+Keep in mind that this applies not just to O365 mailboxes and other email-related items, but also to Teams chats and files stored in OneDrive and SharePoint – core repositories that hold precious company data.

 Another scenario which O365's native tools cannot help with is deliberate deletion.
 What if a bad actor gained access to your Office 365 admin portal and quickly ran a script deleting everything?
 With the various tools provided by Microsoft, recovering in this situation would be very difficult and time-consuming.
 A third-party backup application which uses a centralized management console would help immensely in this situation.
 This will save your data and your organization valuable hours of recovery time.